angular/angular/aio/content/guide/universal.md

 make that content searchable on the web.
 These web crawlers may be unable to navigate and index your highly interactive Angular application as a human user could do.

-Angular Universal can generate a static version of your app that is easily searchable, linkable, and navigable without JavaScript.
+Angular Universal can generate a static version of your application that is easily searchable, linkable, and navigable without JavaScript.
 Universal also makes a site preview available since each URL returns a fully rendered page.

 {@a no-javascript}
 ### Improve performance on mobile and low-powered devices

 Some devices don't support JavaScript or execute JavaScript so poorly that the user experience is unacceptable.
-For these cases, you may require a server-rendered, no-JavaScript version of the app.
+For these cases, you may require a server-rendered, no-JavaScript version of the application.
-This version, however limited, may be the only practical alternative for people who otherwise couldn't use the app at all.
+This version, however limited, may be the only practical alternative for people who otherwise couldn't use the application at all.

 {@a startup-performance}
 ### Show the first page quickly

 Displaying the first page quickly can be critical for user engagement.
 Pages that load faster perform better, [even with changes as small as 100ms](https://web.dev/shopping-for-speed-on-ebay/).
-Your app may have to launch faster to engage these users before they decide to do something else.
+Your application may have to launch faster to engage these users before they decide to do something else.

-With Angular Universal, you can generate landing pages for the app that look like the complete app.
+With Angular Universal, you can generate landing pages for the application that look like the complete application.
 The pages are pure HTML, and can display even if JavaScript is disabled.
 The pages don't handle browser events, but they _do_ support navigation through the site using [`routerLink`](guide/router-reference#router-link).

 In practice, you'll serve a static version of the landing page to hold the user's attention.
-At the same time, you'll load the full Angular app behind it.
+At the same time, you'll load the full Angular application behind it.
-The user perceives near-instant performance from the landing page and gets the full interactive experience after the full app loads.
+The user perceives near-instant performance from the landing page and gets the full interactive experience after the full application loads.

 {@a how-does-it-work}
 ## Universal web servers